 - educate schoolchildren and adults about local agriculture, and

 - conduct an assessment of the heat recovery system to identify potential upgrades.

-The Tanana Chiefs Conference (TCC) will construct an energy-efficient greenhouse in Fort Yukon, AK that will utilize recovered heat from the city’s diesel-fired power plant, extending the growing season.
+The Tanana Chiefs Conference (TCC) is constructing an energy-efficient greenhouse in Fort Yukon, AK that will utilize recovered heat from the city’s diesel-fired power plant, extending the growing season.
 TCC is coordinating closely with the Alaska Energy Authority to ensure that the new power plant in Fort Yukon is optimized for maximum heat recovery to be able to adequately supply several community buildings as well as the greenhouse.
-Over time, the community plans to integrate a wood-fired heating system to reduce diesel consumption, further reducing GHG emissions.
+Over time, the community plans to integrate a wood-fired heating system to reduce diesel consumption, further reducing greenhouse gas (GHG) emissions.

-The project will help reduce the need to fly in processed food and the associated greenhouse gas emissions.
+The project will help reduce the need to import processed food via air, thus reducing the associated GHG emissions.
 In addition, it will help combat the very high food costs in the community.
 Produce from the greenhouse will be sold at two local stores and will be made available to the local school and assisted living facility at wholesale rates.

 The project will also teach local students about food miles, local economies, nutrition, and sustainable agriculture.
 Gardening workshops will be held for all interested citizens.
 The project is expected to create two full-time jobs, and the greenhouse is expected to generate sizeable revenue.

 The project’s final component is an engineering assessment of the heat recovery system to improve the performance of the overall system, as the Alaska Energy Authority has determined that upgrades could save over 50,000 gallons of diesel annually.